Baby squirrels are the mammal most frequently brought to wildlife rehab in our area. If you find one, below is the best way to help!

 Wildlife babies are ALWAYS better off with their mamas!
 Coming to a human rehabber should be the last resort.
 So the best way to help squirrel babies that you find is to follow these steps:

-1. Even in hot weather, the baby may be cold.
+1. Even in warm weather, the baby may be cold...and especially so during the late winter and early spring months!
 We want the baby to stay WARM (but not hot!).
 Put the baby into a cardboard box with some type of heating mechanism like a heating pad, hot water bottle, or plastic water bottle filled with warm water.
 Make sure not to place the baby directly on the heating source - put a layer or two of towels between the baby and the heat.

 2. Take a look outside - do you see a squirrel mama that is frantically looking for her baby?
 If not, where do you normally see squirrels in your yard?
 Scope out the best area to place this baby where its mama will find it and return it to the nest.